Churn Dash Quilt Block

-The Churndash quilt block is my personal favorite block.
-I like the symmetry and the shapes of the block.
+The churn dash quilt block is my favorite block.
+I like the symmetry and the shape of the block.

-The Churndash is another easy blocks, and another block that has been around for years.
+The churn dash is another easy block, and another block that has been around for years.
 It has one square in the middle, 4 half square triangles in the corners, and then a block made up of two rectangles on each side.

-As you can see from the picture at the left, the churndash is a 9-patch block, so it works well with a lot of other blocks.
-Personally, I like to see this block repeated and by itself, whether it is scrappy or has a planned color scheme.
+As you can see from the picture at the left, the churn dash is a 9-patch block, so it works well with a lot of other blocks.
+I like to see this block repeated and by itself, whether it is scrappy or has a planned color scheme.

 Once you decide how big to make the patches, make the half square triangles, piece together the rectangles for the sides, and cut the squares for the center of the block.
 This block goes together very quickly when you strip piece the rectangles.
 This block looks wonderful in a diagonal set, and with many different fabrics.